rostekus/Tetris-AI/README.md

 When I started this project I wanted to create RL AI for playing tetris but then I've youtube video when was proposed to scraped data from Classic Tetris World Championship [youtube channel](https://www.youtube.com/c/ClassicTetris) and based on that data, train NN.
 Author didn't provide any source code so I knew I had to try to implement it.
 This project has taught me a number of things.
 First of all working with read data isn't as easy as with Iris or MNIST data set.
 Secodnly, if we are talking about bigger project than two-three files, it is crutial to be certain that modules which are finished are working correctly since their infuence work of fututr modules.
 Finally...
-During the developtemnt of this project I faced three major problems.
-The hardest things was to write a algorith for predicting user move based on tetris gris as there are frames where due to high speed game engine for smoothness of gameplay, draws strange figures.
+During the developtemnt of this project I faced two major problems.
+One of them was to  write a algorith for predicting user move based on tetris gris as there are frames where due to high speed game engine for smoothness of gameplay, draws strange figures.
 Examples:

 <img src="/images/strange.png" width="480" >
 I came up with three main solutions to that issue: